Czochralski method: Application

 Monocrystalline silicon (mono-Si) grown by the Czochralski method is often referred to as monocrystalline Czochralski silicon (Cz-Si).
 It is the basic material in the production of integrated circuits used in computers, TVs, mobile phones and all types of electronic equipment and semiconductor devices.
 Monocrystalline silicon is also used in large quantities by the photovoltaic industry for the production of conventional mono-Si solar cells.
 The almost perfect crystal structure yields the highest light-to-electricity conversion efficiency for silicon.

 Use of the Czochralski process is not limited to semiconductor materials; it is extensively utilized in the growth of high-quality optical crystals and synthetic gemstones.
 This method enables the production of large, high-purity crystals suitable for various optical applications.
 For instance, synthetic alexandrite—a variety of chrysoberyl—is commonly produced using this technique.
 Additionally, synthetic sapphire (corundum) is frequently grown through the Czochralski process.
 Furthermore, yttrium aluminium garnet (YAG), an artificial garnet, has been synthesized using this method.
 YAG crystals are utilized as diamond simulants and in various optical applications, benefiting from the process's ability to produce large, high-purity crystals.
+YAG is produced with this process in an iridium crucible at 2100 degrees C under oxidizing conditions with mixed oxides as the starting charge.